NEW YEAR’S RESOLUTIONS: CREATING A BUDGETTuesday, December 17, 2019

 CREATING A BUDGET BASED ON KNOWN CHANGES

 Now that you’ve estimated your average expenses each month, consider any upcoming life changes that might affect your budget in the new year.
-For example, if you and your spouse are planning to start a family, you will need to factor the costs of doctors, medication, and baby supplies into your budget.
+For example, if you and your significant other are planning to start a family, you will need to factor the costs of doctors, medication, and baby supplies into your budget.
 Similarly, if you’re thinking of buying a house this year, include estimated down payment and mortgage costs.

 While there are many changes that can negatively affect your budget, there are also changes that can make a positive impact on your income.
 Are you planning to take a new, higher-paying job this year?
 Perhaps you’re getting ready to accept a promotion or raise from your current employer.
 These changes will increase your total monthly income and give you more flexibility in budgeting.